cambiotraining/awd-pathogen-bioinformatics/materials/02-case_study/01-case_study_cultured_nanopore.md

 ![Phylogenetic tree showing the relatedness of the sample barcodes with regard to their predicted sequence typing ](images/Screenshot-pathogenwatch-phylogenetic-tree-typing.png){#fig-pathogenwatch-phylogenetic-tree-typings}

-The above phylogenetics trees in Figures 6.8 and 6.9 do not give any information which would help us to determine the likely lineages or typing of any of our assembled genomes isolates with the known pathogenic strains or type as the tree is generated only based on aligning the annotated genome isolates with the single reference which was done automatically by Pathogenwatch.
+The above phylogenetics trees in Figures 6.8 and 6.9 do not give any information which would help us to determine the likely lineages or typing of any of our assembled genomes isolates with the known pathogenic strains or typing as the tree is generated only based on aligning the annotated genome isolates with the single reference which was done automatically by Pathogenwatch.

 Therefore, we need to download considerable number of the recently identified different reference genomes of the known strains from the NCBI database.
 That is the first step.
 Then uploading these genomes into the Pathogenwatch as the second step.
 Afterward, combining these with the collection of our assembled genomes that we created earlier in the Pathogenwatch as the third step.
 And lastly generate tree using Pathogenwatch to view how our samples co-cluster with the known strains.